 A major need of the teenager is to be treated as an individual.
 Charles R. Foster says in his book Psychology for Life Today:

-“Certainly every individual feels better and works more efficiently if he is able to succeed in something and if he is able to feel that his own place in the world is important.
+It is recognized that a human being wants more than merely to eat and sleep.
+He wants to be recognized as a person, and he wants to feel that he is successful.
+Certainly every individual feels better and works more efficiently if he is able to succeed in something and if he is able to feel that his own place in the world is important.
 Most students of social behavior feel that every human being has some untapped potential—that everyone has something that he can do well, or better, if we can just discover what it is.”

 The training and discipline that work well for one child may not be effective for the next.
 This is especially true when they become teenagers.

 The teenager wants to be accepted for what he is, and what he is able to do as an individual.
 He desires to be loved by his parents for what he is himself, and to be treated with human kindness.

 To have consistent rules